Chicken and Rice. Don't Judge the Simplicity, Man.

 Naturally, I serve it alongside some delicious summer vegetables, such as roasted asparagus.
 So fantastic and easy.

-After all the long days we've been putting in on the Beatha Fonn (did you hear about our new farm's name?) a large meal like this has been really popular with the farm hands (that is, Georgia, Stuart, and my father-in-law).
+After all the long days we've been putting in on the Beatha Fonn (did you hear about our new farm's name?), a large meal like this has been really popular with the farm hands (that is, Georgia, Stuart, and my father-in-law).
 Isn't there a saying about that?
 Feeding your farm hands well?

 Regardless, it's still fantastic.
-I hope you can enjoy spectacular minimalism of this dish as much as I do.
+I hope you can enjoy the spectacular minimalism of this dish as much as I do.

 Chicken and Rice